wp-plugins/company-presentation/readme.txt

 Prodii lets you organize teams and invite teammembers, and instantly integrate teams with your company or personal homepage.
 The presentation on your site holds of up to 3 page levels.
 Depending on wich template and theme you have selected, your company profile page will consist of a Company, a Team and a Profile view.

-= Major features in Prodii's Company and Team presentation plugin 1.0 include =
+= Major features in Prodii's Company, Team and People presentation plugin include =

 * Responsive Company presentation in 3 levels
 * Responsive Team presentation in 2 levels